m4v15/CV/README.md

 - #### Elm/Elixir/Phoenix
 I have only heard good things, and it appears this stack is going to become more and more common, so I plan on getting to grips with it in the coming months

-### Projects

-#### Past
-This are all projects I was one of multiple (2 or 4) lead developers on, during my time at founders and coders

-- [EasyNaz](https://easynaz.herokuapp.com/): A graduate project developed with [Almanarah organisation](http://www.almanarah.org/eng/), to help identify accesible services in Nazareth [Github](https://github.com/FACN1/easyNaz)
-- [Volunteer app] (https://tolife.herokuapp.com/): Another graduate project devised by me and a fellow student to help connect volunteers with organisations looking for help.
-[Github](https://github.com/FACN1/VolunteerApp)
-- [Game Of Thrones API](https://github.com/FACN1/week3-javiasy): First project using API's, made after 3 weeks of web development learning!

-#### Ongoing
-- [Scoreboard](https://m4v15.github.io/CSB/public/index.html): A personal project made for myself to help keep track of scores in a game of contract whist.
-Currently on hold, whilst I learn react, at which point I plan to redevelop this using that framework.

 ### Experience

 #### Founders & Coders Web Development Bootcamp (Nazareth & London)
 - Took part as a student in a highly selective 16 week intensive web development course, which reignited my love for software development and problem solving.
-- I am currently developing a proof of concept accessibility web app for a client based in Nazareth, with fellow graduates from the course.
+- I am currently helping deliver the second iteration of the course in Nazareth as a mentor, facilitating the learning of local and international students.
+This involves planning and delivering content and working alongside and co-ordinating with other mentors
+- Alongside this I am working with another graduate of the first course on the Nazareth Open Tourism Platform (see Projects)
-- Strong focus on peer led learning, I have really learnt how to learn and teach better, and more productively, through working alongside people above and below me in skill level.
+- With a strong focus on peer led learning, I learnt how to learn and teach better, and more productively, through working alongside people above and below me in skill level.
 - Working with students with lower levels of English really forced me to become a much clearer communicator of complex, technical concepts.
-- Also helping to deliver the next course, by helping plan and create new course materials.
 - Founders and Coders has easily been one of the most formative and enriching experiences of my life - I took part in the first cohort outside of London, in Nazareth, the largest Arab city in Israel, and it has expanded my horizons almost infinitely.